dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * SATA Hot-plug support in the BIOS is causing issues(try disabling this option)
 * Old firmware, make sure the drive is on the latest firmware
 * And finally, you may just have a bad drive

+## SATA Drives Not Shown in Disk Utility
+ * Make sure SATA Mode is AHCI in bios

 # macOS post-install